 Junk Journal Supplies – Everything You Need to Get Started

+The essential junk journal supplies are mixed papers, binding materials (thread and needle or staples), adhesive, scissors, and embellishments like washi tape and stickers.
 Here’s the honest truth about junk journal supplies: you probably already own most of what you need.
 I’m not just saying that to be nice.
 When I made my first junk journal, I literally grabbed some old book pages, a glue stick from the junk drawer, and embroidery floss from a friendship bracelet kit my kid abandoned.
 That was it.
 And it turned out great.

 This guide covers everything you’ll actually use when you’re junk journaling, from papers and adhesives to tools and embellishments.
 I’ve been at this long enough to know what’s worth buying and what you can skip, so I’ll share my honest recommendations for every budget level.

-What Makes Junk Journal Supplies Different
+What Makes Junk Journal Supplies Different from Other Craft Supplies?

 If you’ve ever wandered through a craft store and felt your wallet physically flinch, you already know that paper crafting can get pricey.
 Junk journaling flips that whole idea on its head.
 The entire philosophy is built on creative reuse – taking stuff that would normally end up in the recycling bin and turning it into something beautiful.